Dental Fillings Yardley, PA

 Inlays & Onlays

 Inlays and onlays are also known as partial crowns.
 They are highly durable and can withstand strong biting forces.
-An inlay is placed on the top of the tooth, between the cusps and an onlay will cover a tooth cusp for a larger restoration.
+The dentist places an inlay between the cusps on the top of the tooth.
+An onlay will cover a tooth cusp for a larger restoration.

 Dr. Kalochie will recommend placing this type of restoration if the cavity is located in a larger back tooth or there is extensive damage to the tooth.
-This type of dental restoration will require a couple of office visits to place, similar to a dental crown procedure.
+Similar to a dental crown procedure, this type of dental restoration will require a couple of office visits to place.

 The first visit will include removing damaged or infected tooth structure and taking dental impressions.
-A temporary restoration will be placed to protect the tooth while your onlay or onlay is created in a dental lab.
+We will then place a temporary restoration to protect the tooth while a lab creates your onlay or onlay.
 At the follow-up visit, we will place the final inlay or onlay and permanently secure it to the tooth.

 Dental Filling FAQs